hyochan/hackatalk-website/docs/development/features.md

 sidebar_label: Features
 ---

-Features mainly describe what services we provide to `HackaTalk` users.
+Features mainly describes what services we provide to `HackaTalk` users.
 We generally provide **one-to-one** as well as **group** chats.
-We like to provide and try out things that can be done modern chat app.
+We would like to provide and try out things that can be done with a modern chat app.

 ## Creating Channel

 <img src="https://user-images.githubusercontent.com/27461460/89128311-d875cf00-d52f-11ea-9107-2ee2e6fe2e58.png" width="200"/>

-Creating `channel` is like creating `chatroom`.
-If the user creates the channel selecting others users whom user wants to invite to chat, this will also be a `private` channel as well as `1-1 chat`.
+Creating a `channel` is creating a `chatroom`.
+If the user creates the channel manually selecting other users they wish to chat with, this will be a `private` channel as well as `1-1 chat`.
 We have another channel type `public` and this is used for public messaging.
-To create a `public` channel, user will type on the `name` of channel and get unique id for the `channel`.
-Then the user can invite other users to the `public` channel.
-To list of the senario there are 3 types in general.
+To create a `public` channel, users will type in the `name` of channel and get an unique id for that `channel`.
+Then the user can invite other users to the `public` channel with taht unique id.
+Below are 3 general senarios listed.
 <br/>

 ```graphql